fun-xyz/funkit-core/README.md

 FunKit empowers you to create feature-rich and extensible smart wallets built on account abstraction.
 Leveraging the FunKit, you can customize gas behavior, adopt multi-sig and common authentication method, monetize your application, execute any transactions from smart wallets, and much more.

+This repo only covers FunKit Core SDK which does not provide any frontend specific optimizations.
+Check our [Web SDK](https://github.com/TheFunGroup/fun-wallet-react) if you want to further simplify your application with our react hooks.

 ## **Table of Contents**

 1. **[Installation](#installation)**